 If you have any questions about the dissemination of your work, please do not hesitate to contact us.

-If you would like to order hard copies of annual volumes or thematic issues of the Comptes Rendus Chimie, click here to get more information.
+If you would like to order hard copies of annual volumes or thematic issues of the Comptes Rendus Biologies, click here to get more information.

 1. In the Word layout tab, click on the Line numbers button, then select the Continuous option.
 For more information, please refer to the software publisher's instructions.

 2. Please refer to the List of Serial Title Word Abbreviations (conforming to ISO 4, International ISSN Center) or to Chemical Abstracts.
 Words for which no abbreviation is given should be written in full).